schlomo/cloudrail-demo/docs/cloudrail-role/README.md

 Use "cloudrail add-cloud-account" command to generate the Terraform and CloudFormation templates to create the IAM Role.
 You can then use those templates to create the IAM Role in your account.
 ```
 ~ # cloudrail add-cloud-account
-Before adding a cloud account, please make sure to create a role for Cloudrail to assume in your account with SecurityAudit and ViewOnlyAccess policies.
+Make sure you can create a role for Cloudrail to assume in your account with SecurityAudit and ViewOnlyAccess policies.

-You can do this manually, or Cloudrail can generate a template for you to use (both CloudFormation and Terraform).
-Would you like us to generate the cloudrail_viewonly_role template?
+cloudrail_viewonly_role template?
 [YES]:

 Templates generated.
 You can use either:
     * Cloudformation: /root/cloudrail-demo/test/aws/terraform/ec2_role_share_rule/private_and_private_ec2_same_role/cloudrail_viewonly_role.yaml